C-SHORe: Higher-Order Verification via Collapsible Pushdown System Saturation: Correctness and Complexity

 Note, for example, that a stack automaton that does not follow collapse links, and has no alternating transitions in $\sadelta_\cpdsord$, is trivially non-alternating at order-$\cpdsord$.
 Similarly, we may allow $\satranfull{\sastate}{\cha}{\sastateset_\branch}{\emptyset, \ldots, \emptyset}$ when $\sastateset_\branch \subseteq \sastates_\cpdsord$ and $\cardinality{\sastateset_\branch} \leq 1$.

-We then define $\satstep'$ to be the saturation function $\satstep$ with the additional constraint that a transition $\satranfull{\sastate}{\cha}{\sastateset_\branch}{\sastateset_1, \ldots, \sastateset_\cpdsord}$ is not added if $\cardinality{\sastateset_\cpdsord} > 1$.
+We then define $\satstep'$ to be the saturation function $\satstep$ with the additional constraint that transitions $\satranfull{\sastate}{\cha}{\sastateset_\branch}{\sastateset_1, \ldots, \sastateset_\cpdsord}$ are not added if $\cardinality{\sastateset_\cpdsord} > 1$.
 Clearly saturation by $\satstep'$ remains sound, since it contains a subset of the transitions of the automaton produced by saturation with $\satstep$.
 Hence, we only need to prove that the automaton remains complete.
 We prove completeness in conjunction with the completeness proof for the saturation algorithm in general.
 Intuitively, the automaton remains correct because a collapse link at order-$n$ can only be used once, whereas, at lower orders, a $\push{\opord}$ operation may make different copies of a link (with different targets).
 Hence, lower order links need alternation to keep track of the different uses of the link throughout the run.
-Note that restricting the transitions added does not cause any soundness violations.

 Henceforth, we will refer to non-alternation at order-$\cpdsord$ as simply \emph{non-alternation}.